chipstix213/Hand-Weapons/README.md

 # Hand-Weapons
- Hand Weaponry fro space engineers
+ Hand Weaponry for space engineers using core parts framework